W. K. L. Dickson, William Heise

 The world’s first motion-picture camera, developed in 1890 by American inventor Thomas Alva Edison and his assistant and protégé, William K. L. Dickson.
 It was electrically powered and worked with celluloid film, which was advanced through the camera via a system of sprockets.

 The world’s first film studio, developed in 1892–93 by American inventor Thomas Alva Edison and his assistant and protégé, William K. L. Dickson.
 Comprised of an armature of wooden planks covered with tar paper, the structure was set on tracks so that it could be moved into optimal sunlight and outfitted with a roof made of panels that could be raised or lowered to control the amount of light coming in.

 1. A series of moving images, especially those recorded on film and projected onto a screen or other surface (noun); 2.
 A sheet or roll of a flexible transparent material coated with an emulsion sensitive to light and used to capture an image for a photograph or film (noun); 3.
 To record on film or video using a movie camera (verb).

-A cabinet-like apparatus and forerunner of the motion picture film projector invented in 1891 by American inventor Thomas Alva Edison and his assistant and protégé, William K. L. Dickson.
-When a nickel was dropped into its slot, celluloid film recorded in the Kinetograph would roll through the Kinetoscope, passing between a lens and an electric light bulb (another of Edison’s inventions).
-A peephole at the top of the Kinetoscope allowed people to view the moving pictures of the celluloid as it rolled past.
+A cabinet-like apparatus, forerunner of the motion-picture film projector, developed in 1891 by American inventor Thomas Alva Edison and his assistant and protégé, William K. L. Dickson.
+When a nickel was dropped into its slot, celluloid film (recorded in the Kinetograph) would roll through the Kinetoscope, passing between a lens and an electric light bulb (another of Edison’s inventions).
+A peephole at the top of the Kinetoscope allowed people to view moving pictures as the celluloid rolled past.